Mwaniki-sam/alx-pre_course/0x01-git/README.md

-`My Name is Samson Mwaniki and I am an aspiring software engineer.`
+`My Name is Samson Mwaniki and I am an aspiring backend developer.`